Pharmaceutical Industry Jobs: 5 Essential Skills

 - Supervision on the job will also be required.

-Be prepared: if you win a job in this sector, it may take you some time to become acclimised to the level of quality management and diligent cross-checks that are crucial for ensuring drug safety, patient safety, and product efficacy.
+Be prepared: If you gain employment in this sector, it may take you some time to acclimatise to the level of quality management and diligent cross-checks that are crucial for ensuring drug safety, patient safety, and product efficacy.

 The importance of mindset when working in a regulated sector